“The Ultimate Protection“ in Just About Any Crisis

 And we are now at the point in the world when this is likely to happen.

-Long story short, von Greyerz predicts an imminent collapse of the global debt and asset bubble.
+Long story short, von Greyerz predicts an imminent collapse of the global asset bubble.
 “All assets are priced at the margin,“ he cautions – meaning current prices reflect only the most hyper-optimistic scenarios.
 Unicorns and rainbows forever.
 Realistic?
 No – but comforting to those whose wealth is entirely invested in overvalued assets.

 And if gold and silver bullion are already selling out worldwide today, when the liquidity crisis becomes, simple supply and demand forecast a rapid surge in price.
 It’s basically the opposite of the scenario above — in order for an asset’s price to skyrocket, all that’s needed is one buyer and no sellers…